MixinNetwork/developers.mixin.one/developers-docs/docs/api/users/intro.md

 sidebar_position: 1
 ---

-User is the basic element in Mixin, for example, message and asset are all based on Users.
+User is the basic in Mixin, messages, assets, etc all belongs to users.

 ## User Type: